bitcrowd/tickety-tick-formatter/README.md

 # Tickety-Tick Formatter

-> Format your tickets into git-digestable branch names and commit messages
+> Format your tickets into git-digestible branch names and commit messages

 This formatter takes an `id`, `type`, `subject`, and `url` of a ticket (e.g. from GitHub issues, Jira, or any other ticket system) and converts it to: